 Despite the wealth of research on stretching and its effects on performance, inconsistencies remain in the findings.
 Some studies suggest that static stretching may impair power output, while others highlight the benefits of dynamic stretching for activities requiring explosive strength.
 These discrepancies can be attributed to variations in study design, participant demographics, and stretching protocols (Bishop, 2003; Brown et al., 2008; Holt & Lambourne, 2008; A. J. Pearce et al., 2009; Shrier, 2004b; Thacker et al., 2004).

-The results from this study further contribute to this body of knowledge, utilising a randomised controlled cross-over design with participants aged 21 to 30.
+While previous studies have explored the effects of static stretching and dynamic stretching on various performance measures, limited research directly compares their impact on vertical jump performance.
+Understanding these effects is crucial for optimising warm-up routines and training protocols.
+The results from this study further contribute to this body of knowledge, using male and female non-athlete participants aged 21 to 55 years.

-Our findings show that dynamic stretching resulted in the greatest improvement in vertical jump performance, with an estimated mean difference of 4.00 cm in jump height, compared to 3.45 cm for static stretching and 1.91 cm for the control group.
-A significant difference was found between dynamic stretching and the control condition (p < 0.05), while the difference between static stretching and the control was marginally significant (p = 0.102).
-These results align with existing research suggesting that dynamic stretching better prepares the body for explosive activities by improving blood flow and neuromuscular activation.

-This study addresses some of the inconsistencies in previous research by comparing the effects of static and dynamic stretching on vertical jump performance in adults with varying levels of athleticism.
-By providing robust statistical analysis, including ANOVA and post-hoc testing, we aim to offer definitive conclusions about the effectiveness of these stretching modalities.
-The findings are intended to inform athletes, coaches, and individuals seeking to optimise their physical performance and health in daily life.
+This study addresses some of the inconsistencies in previous research by comparing the effects of static and dynamic stretching on vertical jump performance in adults with varying levels of athleticism by using highly described stretching and jumping methods.
+By providing robust statistical analysis, including linear mixed-effects models and estimated marginal means post-hoc testing, we aim to offer definitive conclusions about the effectiveness of these stretching modalities.

-We also aim to investigate further the effects of static and dynamic stretching on vertical jump performance using a randomised controlled cross-over design.
+We also aim to investigate further the effects of static and dynamic stretching on vertical jump performance using a randomised, controlled, cross-over design, eliminating individual variations.
 By comparing the two stretching modalities in adults with varying levels of athleticism, this study seeks to address some of the inconsistencies found in previous research and provide more definitive conclusions.
 The findings of this study are intended to inform not only athletes but also individuals seeking to optimise their physical performance and health in daily life.

+Our null hypothesis (H0) posits that there is no significant difference in vertical jump performance between static and dynamic stretching compared to the control.
+Alternatively, the alternative hypothesis (H1) suggests that one stretching technique may lead to superior jump performance compared to the other.

+Our findings show that dynamic stretching resulted in the greatest improvement in vertical jump performance, with an estimated mean difference of 4.0 cm in jump height, compared to 3.5 cm for static stretching and 1.0 cm for the control group, refer to Table 1.
+A significant difference was found between dynamic stretching and the control condition (p < .05), while the difference between static stretching and the control was marginally significant (p = .10), as shown in Table 2.
+These results align with existing research suggesting that dynamic stretching better prepares the body for explosive activities by improving blood flow and neuromuscular activation.

 Method

-Study Design

-This study employed a randomised controlled cross-over design to compare the effects of static stretching (SS), dynamic stretching (DS), and a no-stretch control (NS) on vertical jump performance.
+This study compared the effect of two popular stretching modalities; static stretching and dynamic stretching, against a non-stretch control on vertical jump performance, using a randomised, controlled, cross-over design.
 Each participant was randomly assigned to one of three groups, which participated in all three conditions (static, dynamic, control) across three testing sessions.
 The cross-over design ensured that each participant acted as their control, minimising individual variability in jump performance.
 Testing was conducted on consecutive days in a controlled indoor environment, with sessions scheduled at the same time of day to minimise external variables such as fatigue, ambient temperature, and participant routines.

+Ethics approval was given by Professor Ajmol Ali as a proxy to Massey University’s ethics process.

 Participants